Kiran7007/Interview-Preparation/docs/android.md

 - Align with the team.
 - Document important decisions.
 - Avoid making the discussion about who is technically right.

 ---

+## How do you lead a moderately complex initiative?

+I would understand the requirements, identify technical risks, design the architecture, break the work into deliverables, align with stakeholders, implement the critical pieces, support code review and mentoring, test the result, release it safely, and monitor it in production.

+---